How to create a registry group

 \

-For the rest of conventions please read [templating-conventions](https://docs.atom.codes/sprout/introduction/templating-conventions "mention").
+For the rest of conventions please read [Templating Conventions](/sprout/introduction/templating-conventions.md).

 {% endhint %}